 3.1 Types of information collected

-In the process of conducting our businesses, we collect a broad range of personal information about our current and prospective customers, contractors, suppliers, agents, service providers, other business associates and the people associated with the businesses we deal with.
-This information can include such things as your name, contact details (such as your phone number(s) and email and mailing addresses), financial information (including banking and credit card details), supporting documentation (including credit history details), identification and transaction history information, and personal references.
+In the process of conducting our businesses, we collect a broad range of personal information about our current and prospective customers, contractors, suppliers, agents, service providers, other business associates and the people associated with the businesses we deal with, current, past and prospective employees, users of our websites, subscribers and other stakeholders.
+This information can include:

 3.2 How we collect personal information

 Our preference is to collect personal information from you directly and we will endeavour to do this unless it is unreasonable or impractical to do so.
-We collect personal information in a variety of ways including via online enquiries you submit on our websites, over the telephone, through correspondence (whether by letter, fax or email), and on our forms when you enter into agreements and contracts with us.
+We collect personal information in a variety of ways including via our software applications, online enquiries you submit on our websites, over the telephone, social media, apps, through correspondence (whether by letter, fax or email), and on our forms when you enter into agreements and contracts with us.
 We may also collect personal information from you when you attend our events.

 We may also collect personal information from third parties including from credit reporting bodies, contractors, business partners and other entities.